davestewart/javascript-state-machine/docs/config/handlers.md

 <h4>
 	<a name="namespaced" href="#namespaced">#</a>
-	A namespaced event: <code>namespace.type</code>
+	A namespaced event: <code>namespace.event</code>
 </h4>

-An namespaced reference to an event type, such as `system.change` or `state.add`.
+An namespaced reference to an event, such as `system.change` or `state.add`.

 Examples:

 ```
 state.add           // catches any states added
 action.remove       // catches any actions removed
+transition.pause    // absolute path to the alias `pause`
 ```

 <h4>
 	<a name="oneState" href="#oneState">#</a>